 Speaking of vouchers…

 It may not be very unique as the title of this article promised, but if you are completely stumped, a voucher is great and always appreciated.
 If you want to make it special, find out where their favourite restaurant, cafe or shop is.
 Or a coffee voucher for the closest cafe to work is very thoughtful.
+Just be careful, as some schools require teachers to declare vouchers as income!

 Most of the teachers and child care workers I know love coffee!
 A fun and colourful Keep Cup is an excellent, and environmentally friendly, way of enjoying coffee.
 If you know they already have a keep cup, a Stay Tray is another reusable coffee product that holds the keep cups and comes in some fun colours as well.
+Another wonderful company with extremely great quality cups is Frank Green.

 If you are thinking of buying a candle, make sure it is a good one!
 Nothing worse than candles from the $1 store.
 These Glasshouse Candles from Peter Alexander are to die for and come in a ton of different scents and even a few sizes.